 - CSN: Coach Education 2

-- CIT: Recreation and Leisure Management (BBus) (CRO32)
+- MTU: Recreation and Leisure Management (BBus) (CRO32)

 - LIT: BSc (Hons) Sports Strength and Conditioning (LC422)

 - IT Carlow: Physiology and Health Science (CW106)

 - IT Tralee: B.Sc.
 (Hons) Health and Leisure Studies (9TL871)